20 DIY Outdoor Wedding Decorations

 Make Your Own Seating

 If you are hosting an outdoor wedding in your backyard it is important to make sure that there is ample seating for all of your guests.
 The bench shown above is rock-solid and build-able with basic tools, yet it has a certain elegance to it.
-Learn how to build both this bench and the companion viking table to seat all of your guests.
+Learn how to build both this bench and the companion Viking table to seat all of your guests.
 Best of all both the table and bench cost less than $200 to create!

 Pallet Dance Floor

-Your wedding guests need somewhere to get their groove on, and dancing on grass in heels is no fun.
+Your wedding guests need somewhere to get their groove on, and dancing on the grass in heels is no fun.
 Not to mention, it’s a twisted ankle waiting to happen.
 So with a little time and money, you can build a dance floor in your backyard from recycled wood pallets.
 And for a fun touch, paint a black and white checkerboard design on the dance floor.
 With a clearly defined dance area, your guests will be sure to dance the night away.

 Succulent Wedding Gifts

 Glass yogurt jars are perfect to use as succulent pots, and they make great DIY wedding gifts!
 After you are done planting the succulents, use any kind of twine to tie around the top rim of the glass.
 These little bows add a completed touch to your glass succulent jar.
-Give the succulents as as wedding favors but be sure to keep one for yourself!
+Give the succulents as wedding favors but be sure to keep one for yourself!

-DIY Outdoor Wedding Arch
+DIY Wooden Wedding Arch

 Tree Stump Centerpieces

-If you’re planning a rustic outdoor wedding and are looking for some unique decor ideas, use tree stumps for decorations.
+If you’re planning a rustic outdoor wedding and are looking for some unique decor ideas, use tree stumps for outside wedding decorations.
 You can create beautiful table centerpieces, candle holders, and cake stands out of tree stumps.
 All you need is a little bit of creativity to get the ball rolling!

 Check out these 50 amazing DIY decor projects to get some more inspiration.